Psyshadow/HCIclone/README.md

 </p>

 ## Ideas
-Start with the key requirements/needs of the users / the company Then list your initial ideas (min.
+Start with the key requirements/ needs of the users/ the company Then list your initial ideas (min.
 3) with a brief description.
 Upload the PPT presentation that you discussed with the stakeholder to the "deliverables" folder and include the link here.